KhronosGroup/glTF-Asset-Generator/Source/Tests/Compatibility.md

-The following table shows the properties that are set for every model.

-~~HeaderTable~~
+## THESE MODELS ASSUMES THE HIGHEST GLTF VERSION THE CLIENT SUPPORTS IS 2.0
+If the client supports a higher version than 2.0, then the results **WILL NOT** match this table.

-Model 01 has a property at the root level that isn't in glTF 2.0, so that property should be ignored when the model is loaded.
+- Model 01 has a 'light' object at the root level that isn't in glTF 2.0, so that object should be ignored by the client when the model is loaded.

-Model 02 has a property that isn't in glTF 2.0 added to a 2.0 property, so only the non-2.0 property should be ignored when the model is loaded.
+- Model 02 has a 'light' property that isn't in glTF 2.0 added to the 2.0 Node object, so only the 'light' property should be ignored when the model is loaded.

-Model 03 has a enum with a value unknown to glTF 2.0, and has a new field which informs clients with the target version to use that new enum value.
-If the client is a lower version then it should ignore both the new enum and extra property, and instead use a fallback value.
+- Model 03 has a AlphaMode enum with a value unknown to glTF 2.0, and the property 'AlphaMode2'.
+If the client is a lower version that does not support 'AlphaMode2', then it should ignore the new enum and, instead use the normal 'AlphaMode' value as a fallback.

-Model 04 should fail to load, due to requiring version 2.1
+- Model 04 should fail to load on a client with a max version of glTF 2.0, due to requiring version 2.1

-Model 05 requires an experimental extension to load.
-This model should fail to load.
+- Model 05 requires an extension to load.
+This model should fail to load, since no client will have that extension.

 ~~Table~~